 The banking system in Peru is one of the most stable in Latin America.
-The four largest banks (two of which are foreign) are BCP, BBVA Continental, Scotiabank Peru and Banco Internacional.
-The banking sector includes 16 universal service banks, 33 municipal and rural savings banks, and microfinance providers; 12 specialized financial institutions, 2 leasing institutions as well as 4 government-owned institutions such as Central Bank, Banco de la Nacion, Agrarian Bank and Corporacion Financiera de Desarrollo.
+The four largest banks are BCP, BBVA Peru, Scotiabank Peru and Banco Internacional.
+The banking sector includes 16 universal service banks, 33 municipal and rural savings banks, and microfinance providers; 12 specialized financial institutions, 2 leasing institutions as well as 4 government-owned banks such as Central Bank, Banco de la Nacion, Agrarian Bank and Corporacion Financiera de Desarrollo.
 Below is a list of the largest and best banks in Peru based on total assets.

 Banco de Credito del Peru

-Founded in 1889, Banco de Crédito del Perú (BCP) is the largest bank in Peru by assets, deposits, loans, number of customers and employees.
+Banco de Crédito del Perú (BCP), founded in 1889, is the largest bank in Peru by assets, deposits, loans, number of customers and employees.
 Headquartered in Lima, it operates through 424 domestic branches and 2,270 ATMs.
 It also has international offices in Miami, Florida and Panama.
-BCP offers savings products, personal and mortgage loans, debit and credit cards, insurance, investments, wealth management, treasury and advisory solutions, foreign exchange, online banking and much more.
-The Bank’s shares are listed on the Lima Stock Exchange, with a market capitalization of US$16 billion.
+The Bank offers savings products, personal and mortgage loans, debit and credit cards, insurance, investments, wealth management, treasury and advisory solutions, foreign exchange, online banking and more.
+BCP shares are listed on the Lima Stock Exchange, with a market capitalization of US$16 billion.

-BBVA Continental (previously known as BBVA Banco Continental), established in 1951, is the second largest bank in Peru with a national network of over 14,000 points of service including 330 branches, 1,965 ATMs and 11,721 express agents.
-Headquartered in San Isidro, it serves more than 4.5 million customers and employs approximately 5,900 staff.
-As of March 31, 2019, BBVA Continental reported total assets of US$24.3 billion, net loans of US$16.2 billion and total deposits of US$16.5 billion.
+Banco BBVA Perú (formerly BBVA Banco Continental), established in 1951, is the second largest bank in Peru with a national network of over 14,000 points of service including 330 branches, 1,965 ATMs and 11,721 express agents.
+Headquartered in San Isidro, it serves more than 4.5 million customers and employs approximately 5,900 people.
+As of March 31, 2020, BBVA Peru reported total assets of US$24.7 billion, loan portfolio of US$17 billion and total deposits of US$16.7 billion.

 Scotiabank Peru S.A.A. is the third largest bank in Peru.
 It provides banking products and services through more than 200 branches and 865 ATMs distributed across the country.
 The company operates as a subsidiary of Canadian giant The Bank of Nova Scotia.
-As of December 31, 2018, Scotiabank Peru reported total assets of US$19 billion, net loans of US$13 billion, total deposits of US$11 billion and shareholders’ equity of US$2.6 billion.
-In March 2019, Scotiabank completed acquisition of 51% controlling stake in Banco Cencosud and became the second largest credit card issuer in Peru.
+As of March 31, 2020, Scotiabank Peru reported total assets of US$23 billion, net loans of US$15 billion, total deposits of US$14 billion and shareholders’ equity of US$2.9 billion.
+In 2019, Scotiabank completed acquisition of 51% controlling stake in Banco Cencosud and became the second largest credit card issuer in Peru.

 Banco Internacional del Peru - Interbank